Bob Long: Professional career

 Drafted in the fourth round by the Green Bay Packers in the 1964 NFL Draft and by the San Diego Chargers in the tenth round of the AFL Draft, he signed with the Packers and played on the Green Bay teams that won the NFL Championship in 1965, 1966 and 1967 and won the first two Super Bowls in 1966 and 1967.
 That Packers team is the only team in NFL history to win three championships in a row in the playoff era.

 The Packers traded Long to the Atlanta Falcons in 1968 where he started nine games until he was involved in a car accident and suffered a broken back and internal injuries, ending his season.
 In the off-season that followed, Long reunited with Lombardi in 1969 with the Washington Redskins after Lombardi reached out to Long to gauge his interest in playing for the Redskins.
 That season, Long posted career bests for receptions and receiving yards.
 He spent his final season with the Los Angeles Rams in 1970.

 Long, along with Tom Brown, played for both the Green Bay Packers and Washington Redskins under Vince Lombardi and are part of the "Lombardi Legends".

 Personal life and death

 In the past, he was active in charity events in the state of Wisconsin.
 He was involved in the NFLPA Retirees for Wisconsin.
-He has raised over $1,500,000 for various charities with the Long Journey to the Super Bowl Raffle he once had.
+He raised over $1,500,000 for various charities with the Long Journey to the Super Bowl Raffle he once had.
 He helped contribute in the past to charities, including the Ray Nitschke Foundation, Special Olympics, Task Force Against Family violence and Alzheimers.
 He also helped bring the first Pizza Hut to northern Wisconsin from 1968 to 1979.
 Bob Long had a severe stroke in the early 1990s and since then retired from most of his charitable and social activities.

 Long died in Brookfield, Wisconsin, on March 16, 2025, at the age of 83.